securitybunker/databunker/README.md

 ## Right to restrict processing / Right to object / Consent withdrawal

-Data Bunker manages all the user consents.
-User can **cancel specific consent** in his personal account at Data Bunker, for example, to restrict or block email.
-Your backend can work with Data Bunker using our API to add, or cancel consents and a callback operation will be fired when a user action takes place.
+Data Bunker manages all the customer's consents.
+A customer can **Withdraw/restrict/object to a specific consent** in his personal account at Data Bunker, for example, to restrict or block email.
+Your backend can work with Data Bunker using our API to add, or cancel consents and a callback operation will be fired when a customer's action takes place.

 ![Consent management](images/ui-consent-management.png)
 ![Consent withdrawal](images/ui-consent-withdrawal.png)

-**NOTE**: Data bunker can call your backend script on consent withdrawal.
-You need to handle these requests and remove user records from 3rd party processing companies.
+**NOTE**: Data bunker can call your backend script on a consent withdrawal (callback).
+You will have to handle these requests and remove the customer records from other 3rd party processing companies.
 For example: web recording services, email gateways and etc...

 ## Privacy by design

-This product, from the architecture level and up was built to comply with strict privacy laws.
-Deploying this project will make your architecture **privacy by design** compliant.
+This product, from the architecture level and down was built to comply with strict privacy laws such as GDPR and CCPA.
+Deploying this project can make your architecture **privacy by design** compliant.

 ## Transparency and Accountability principle

-Any system or user that connects to Data Bunker must provide an access token to do any operation or the operation will be aborted.
-A user can login into his profile with a random code we send by email or SMS.
+Any system or customer connecting to Data Bunker must provide an **access token** to authorize any operation, otherwise the operation will be aborted.
+An end customer can login to his profile with a random authorization code sent by email or SMS.

 All operations with personal records are **saved in the audit log**.

-Your customer can log in to his account at Data Bunker and view the audit trail.
+Any customer can log in to his account at Data Bunker and view the **full audit of activities** performed on his profile.

 ![Forget me](images/ui-audit-log.png)

 ## Right to be forgotten / Right to erasure

-When your customer asks for his **right to be forgotten** legal right, his private records will be wiped out of the Data Bunker database, giving you the possibility to leave all internal databases unchanged.
+When your customer requests to exercise his **right to be forgotten**, his private records will be wiped out of the Data Bunker database, giving you the possibility to leave all internal databases intact while not impacting any of your other systems.

-Upon user removal request, Data bunker can call your backend script with the user details.
-You need to handle these requests and remove user records from 3rd party processing companies.
-For example from web recording services, from email gateways, etc...
+Upon customer removal request, Data bunker can call your backend script (callback) with the customer details.
+You will have to handle these requests and remove other customer records from 3rd party processing companies.
+For example from web recording services, email gateways and etc...

 ![Forget me](images/ui-forget-me.png)

-**NOTE**: You just need to make sure that you do not have any user identifiable information in your other databases, logs, files.
+**NOTE**: You will need to make sure that you do not have any customer identifiable information (PII) in your other databases, logs, files and etc.

 ## Right to rectification/ Data Accuracy

-Your customer/user can log in to his personal account at Data Bunker and change his records, for example change Name.
+Your customer can log in to his personal account at Data Bunker and change his records, for example **change his Name**.
-Data Bunker can fire a callback operation with a user details, when a user action takes place.
+Data Bunker can fire a callback operation with a customer details, when a customer action takes place.

 ![Change profile](images/ui-profile-edit-and-save.png)

 ## Right to data portability

-Your customer/user can log in to his personal account at Data Bunker and view and extract all his records stored at Data Bunker.
+Your customer can log in to his personal account at Data Bunker and view and **extract all his records stored at Data Bunker.**

-**NOTE**: You need to provide your customers with a way to extract data from other internal databases.
+**NOTE**: You will need to provide your customers with a way to extract data from other internal databases.

 ## Data minimization and GDPR Scope reduction

-Basically, when you clean up your databases from personal records and use Data Bunker token instead, you are already minimizing the personal information you store in different systems.
-In addition, when sending you customer data to 3rd party systems Data Bunker provides you with purposely build *shareable identity* that is time-bound.
+When you clean up your databases from personal records (PII) and use the Data Bunker token instead, you are minimizing the scope of personal information stored in other systems.
+In addition, whensharing your customers' data with 3rd parties, Data Bunker provides you with the purposefully built, time-bound **"shareable identity"**.

 ## Integrity and confidentiality

-All personal data is encrypted.
+**All personal data is encrypted**.
 An audit log is written for all operations with personal records.
-All-access to Data Bunker API is done using an HTTPS SSL certificate.
+All-access to Data Bunker API is done using an **HTTPS SSL certificate**.
 Enterprise version supports Shamir's Secret Sharing algorithm to split the master key to a number of keys.
 A number of keys (that can be saved in different hands in the organization) are required to bring up the system.

 ## NOTE

-Implementing this project does not make you fully compliant with GDPR requirements and you still need to consult with an attorney specializing in privacy.
+**Implementing this project does not make you fully compliant with GDPR requirements and you still need to consult with an attorney specializing in privacy.**

 ---